- Every day, approximately 800 women die from preventable causes related to pregnancy and childbirth.

 Maternal mortality is unacceptably high.
 About 800 women die from pregnancy- or childbirth-related complications around the world every day.
 In 2013, 289 000 women died during and following pregnancy and childbirth.
 Almost all of these deaths occurred in low-resource settings, and most could have been prevented.

 Progress towards achieving the fifth Millennium Development Goal

-Improving maternal health is one of the eight Millennium Development Goals (MDGs) adopted by the international community in 2000.
+Improving maternal health is 1 of the 8 Millennium Development Goals (MDGs) adopted by the international community in 2000.
 Under MDG5, countries committed to reducing maternal mortality by three quarters between 1990 and 2015.
-Since 1990, maternal deaths worldwide have dropped by 47%.
+Since 1990, maternal deaths worldwide have dropped by 45%.

 Where do maternal deaths occur?